Cryphone/OIDC-Demo-showcase-by-Viktor-Larsson/oidc-demo-client/README.txt

 run in cmd:
 docker exec {CONTAINER_NAME} /opt/keycloak/bin/kcadm.sh update clients/c9cada7b-3358-4141-afd8-86236b0c1b65 -r testrealm -s secret=tFI5wKIPbAF4RHYq0sryhsymSt8kLD8D

-3. Dependencies, you need python installed to run this command, but running the command will install the required libraries for this workspace: pip install -r requirements.txt

 4. To run the program, open cmd and cd (change directory) into this folder location.
 Then run python app.py